ImperialCollegeLondon/rcds_intro_cpp/Chapter5/README.md

 5. Print the result on screen.

-## Esercizio 3 - Counting odd and even numbers
+## Exercise 3 - Counting odd and even numbers

-Write a C++ program that computes the total number of odds and evens in a list using a `for` or `while` loop.

-1. Create a `for` or `while` loop that asks the user to intriduce integer numbers.
-To finish use the condition CRTL+D (`cin.eof()`).

-2. For every introduced number determine if it is odd or even using the if/else condition.
-Use counters of type `int` for saving the total number of odds and evens introduced by the user.

-3. Print the result on screen.

 ## Exercise 4 - Compute mean value (input from file)